lucapette/fakedata/README.md

 INSERT INTO TABLE (login,referral) values ('calebogden@example.com','test.me');
 ```

-If you need some control over the output, you can use templates:
+If you need more control over the output, you can use templates:

 ```sh
 $ echo '{{Email}}--{{Int}}--{{Color}}' | fakedata -l5